Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 * **When did it happen?**
 * **How did you manage to reproduce it?**

 Here's the first step.
-You just attempted to compile your code.
-You expected at least one major thing to happen...
+Attempted to compile your code.
+You expected at least one major thing to happen.

 #### Did your code compile?

-If no, then that is a bug.
+If no, then there is a bug.
 Something in your code is causing a compilation error.
-Run it again to be sure that it's not your IDE causing the error or some "glitch".
+Run it again to be sure that it's not your IDE causing the error or some **"glitch"**.
 If it still fails, mark it down as a compilation bug.
-You managed to **reproduce** it, just by re-compiling the code.
+If you managed to **reproduce** it, just by re-compiling the code.
 Move on to step 2.

 If yes, then you are solid.
 Continue.